edwinlow2003/ENGI301/project_01/README.md

 <br/><br/>
 ## Software Build Instructions

+**Note: morse.py is the master code which controls the entire device.**

 ### Install Python 3.8.18
 On the PocketBeagle, install Python 3.8.18 to run the libraries that the SPI screen uses.
 Adafruit updated their adafruit-circuitpython-rgb-display library so that Python 3.7 no longer works on it.